im557/psych-discussions-alternative/README.md

 3.
 4. do not beg for mod. (dont even try)
 5. no nsfw. (ban)
-6. use the right category
+6. use the right category (forced category change)
-7. have a brain or go to dumb category
+7. have a brain or go to dumb category (there are plenty of brains at walmart)
-8. do not bring up my past mistakes.
+8. do not bring up my past mistakes. (possible ban)
 9. if you made a useless or regrettable post, tell me so i can delete it.
+10. if you get a ban label, you will be banned idk.
+}

+Q&A:{

+1. do not say a lua post that is impossible to do. (post removal)
+2. do not make questions for other stuff unrelated to fnf psych engine

 }
 ]